Shock Loss After Hair Transplant

 What Can I Do to Avoid Shock Hair Loss?

 Shock hair loss is a common side effect of the healing process after a hair transplant.
 The hair loss is usually temporary.
 New healthy hairs will grow in alongside the hair that has been transplanted.
 The new hair that grows in will be thin at first and eventually mature to thick healthy hair.

-The medication Propecia or Finasteride has been shown to help minimize the rate of shock loss that usually occurs after a hair transplant procedure.
-It is now commonly recommended to take Propecia for a few months after a hair transplant to prevent shock loss.
+Their is a prescription medication which has shown to help minimize the rate of shock loss that usually occurs after a hair transplant procedure.
+It is now commonly recommended to take this medication for a few months after a hair transplant to prevent shock loss.
 Women who undergo hair restoration surgery may use Rogaine or Minoxidil on the areas of the scalp that are prone to baldness to prevent shock loss.